Varamil/grist-widget/kanban2/README.md

 ## Configuration
 ### Table columns
 In addition to the mandatory columns, the following columns can be assigned:
+* *Dead line*: type of *Date*, used to organize cards in a column.
+Either by indicating a date, or by reorganizing them.
 * *Reference*: associates a reference with the task, which is then displayed specifically on the card, in the top-right corner.
 * *Type*: associates a type with the task.
 Appears on the card as a label at top-left corner.
 * *Responsible*: who is responsible for the task.
 Appears as a label at bottom right.